- File manager for Mac

 How to open an ISO file on Mac using Disk Utility

 From the dock, click on Finder and go to the sidebar’s “Applications” menu.
 Enter the folder titled “Utilities” and double-click on “Disk Utility”.
-Once the program is open, go to the menu bar above and click on the “File” tab, then select “Open Disk Image”.
+Once the program is open, go to the menu bar above and click on the “File” tab and click “Open Disk Image”.
 Next, choose the .ISO file on your Mac that you want to mount and press “Open”.

 How to open an ISO file on Mac via Terminal